This SQL tutorial explains how to use the SQL INTERSECT operator with syntax and examples.

-The SQL INTERSECT query is a SQL query to return the results of 2 or more "select" queries.
+The SQL INTERSECT operator is used to return the results of 2 or more SELECT statements.
 However, it only returns the rows selected by all queries.
 If a record exists in one query and not in the other, it will be omitted from the INTERSECT results.

-Each SQL statement within the SQL INTERSECT query must have the same number of fields in the result sets with similar data types.
+Each SQL statement within the SQL INTERSECT must have the same number of fields in the result sets with similar data types.

-The syntax for the SQL INTERSECT query is:
+The syntax for the SQL INTERSECT operator is:

-The following is a SQL INTERSECT query example that has one field with the same data type:
+The following is a SQL INTERSECT operator example that has one field with the same data type:

 SELECT supplier_id FROM suppliers INTERSECT SELECT supplier_id FROM orders;

-In this SQL INTERSECT query example, if a supplier_id appeared in both the suppliers and orders table, it would appear in your result set.
+In this SQL INTERSECT example, if a supplier_id appeared in both the suppliers and orders table, it would appear in your result set.